KDE/digikam-doc/README.md

 ### File Hierarchies

 ReStructuredText Documentation implementation is located in top level directory in .rst files and sub-directories with the same name corresponding to the handbook sections.
-The root entry of the manual is **index.rst**.
+The root entry of the manual is [index.rst](index.rst).

 Each handbook section start with a .rst file from top level directory and a dedicated sub-directory with the same name including chapters .rst files, a nested **images** sub-directory to host